Before you start down the path of setting up a free DIY business website, understand what to expect and how to approach it.

 - Building a personal brand website that doesn’t need a great deal of content or isn’t trying to sell anything, just your skills.

 - You just started your business and will never have another option financially but know you require a website presence.

 There aren’t many times when it works best but they do happen.
 It’s a decision unique to your situations and one you have to make with great thought.
 Never spur of the moment.

 There are other options to create your small business online presence without a website.

 There are always other options to grow your business online than just a website.
 If you are set on a website then a DIY model might not be best but also a full-blown expensive website (average cost of $2,000-$10,000) might not be in your budget.
-That could mean an affordable custom website (a colleague of mine) might be what you need.
+That could mean affordable web design (a colleague of mine) might be what you need.
 It’s not as robust of a solution as the expensive one but it will bring a lot more value than a DIY website.

 A website is usually the hub of your online presence but when you’re just starting out, it’s probably not your best option.